 India has the fifth largest generation capacity in the world.
 The Government of India has set ambitious target that includes "Power for all by 2012" and annual per capita consumption of electricity to rise to 1,000 units by the year 2012.
 At the beginning of the 11th Plan India's installed capacity was about 132 GW which has increased to 175 GW as on March 31, 2011.
-The Government has planned capacity addition of more than 63 GW and 100 GW during the 11th Plan and 12Ith Plan respectively entailing investment of ₹ 4,11,000 crore in the 11th Plan and ₹ 4,95,000 crore in the 12th Plan.
-The Ministry of Power has undertaken several policy initiatives such as National Electricity Policy, Ultra Mega Power Project policy, Ultra Mega Transmission Project policy, etc. to boost private sector participation and the private sector contribution is expected to be much higher in the 11th Plan i.e. 32 per cent of expected capacity addition as compared to only 13 per cent in the 10th Plan.
+The Government has planned capacity addition of more than 63 GW and 100 GW during the 11th Plan and 12th Plan respectively entailing investment of ₹ 4,11,000 crore in the 11th Plan and ₹ 4,95,000 crore in the 12th Plan.
+The Ministry of Power has undertaken several policy initiatives such as National Electricity Policy, Ultra Mega Power Project policy, Ultra Mega Transmission Project policy, etc. to boost private sector participation and the private sector has responded very positively to these initiatives.
+Private sector contribution is expected to be much higher in the 11th Plan i.e. 32 per cent of expected capacity addition as compared to only 13 per cent in the 10th Plan.